Dhopkins1225/dhopkins1225.github.io/Airline Satisfaction Predicitve Modeling - R/README.md

-# Airline Customer Satisfaction Analysis Project

-Welcome to the Airline Customer Satisfaction Analysis Project repository!
-This project leverages R programming to deeply analyze airline customer satisfaction, focusing on predictive modeling to understand and enhance the passenger experience.

-## Project Overview

-This initiative employs data preparation, exploratory data analysis (EDA), logistic regression, and predictive analytics techniques.
-The goal is to pinpoint critical factors that influence customer satisfaction and identify areas for service improvement within the airline industry.

-## Environment Setup

-The analysis harnesses the power of R and several essential packages:

-- `tidyr` for data cleaning,
-- `forecast` for time series analysis,
-- `dplyr` for data manipulation,
-- `caret` for modeling and prediction.

-## Data Preparation and Cleaning

-Data is meticulously prepared through the following processes:

-- Loading from `train.csv` and `test.csv`.
-- NA values are eliminated to ensure data integrity.
-- Transformation of categorical variables into dummy variables for analytical readiness.

-## Logistic Regression Analysis

-The project constructs several logistic regression models to predict customer satisfaction:

-- **Booking Model**: Determines satisfaction likelihood at booking, leveraging variables like loyalty status, business travel, and class of service.
-- **Follow-up Model**: Incorporates variables like departure and arrival delays to predict post-flight satisfaction.
-- **Prescriptive Model**: Targets in-flight and operational services to recommend enhancements.

-## Insights and Findings

-- Significant factors impacting customer satisfaction are highlighted.
-- Recommendations are provided on which airline services should be improved to boost satisfaction levels.
-- Models are evaluated for their predictive performance, offering insights into their effectiveness.

-## Models and Predictive Analytics

-- **Booking and Follow-up Models**: Utilize logistic regression for early satisfaction prediction, facilitating proactive engagement strategies.
-- **Prescriptive Model**: Guides airline service prioritization for customer satisfaction improvement.

-## Additional Analyses

-- Evaluation of model accuracy through misclassification rates.
-- Exploration of dimension reduction and classification trees for enriched insights.
-- Application of correlation heatmaps and data normalization for a comprehensive data understanding.

-This repository includes all necessary scripts, data files, and documentation for a full comprehension and replication of the analysis, providing a robust framework for exploring airline customer satisfaction through data-driven methodologies.

-## Results Summary

-### KNN Analysis
-- **Full Model**: Achieved the highest accuracy at 96.59% with k = 5.
-- **Booking Model**: Best accuracy at 77.69% with k = 4.
-- **Follow-Up Model**: Revealed 76.56% accuracy with k = 22.
-- **Prescriptive Model**: Attained 91.80% accuracy with k = 7.
-- A cutoff of 50% was consistently used across all KNN models.

-### Classification Trees
-- **Full Model**: Demonstrated 88.40% accuracy.
-- **Booking and Follow-Up Models**: Both showed 77.90% accuracy, with 14% false negatives and 9% false positives.
-- **Prescriptive Model**: Exhibited 86.20% accuracy, with 8% false negatives and 6% false positives.
-- All models used a cutoff of 50%.

-### Logistic Regression
-- **Full Model**: Excluded Flight Distance, all variables significant (p < 0.05).
-- **Booking Model**: All predictors significant with 77.91% accuracy.
-- **Follow-Up Model**: Achieved 78.16% accuracy, all variables significant.
-- **Prescriptive Model**: Presented 81.34% accuracy, with all variables significant.

-### Choosing the Best Method
-Classification trees emerged as the most effective method for the booking, follow-up, and prescriptive models, despite KNN showing higher performance in the full model analysis.

-## Conclusions

-- **Effectiveness of Classification Trees**: Proved to be the most accurate method, especially for booking and follow-up models.
-- **Importance of Variables**: Similar key variables influenced both booking and follow-up model accuracies, suggesting a need for additional differentiating factors.
-- **Misclassification Insights**: Higher false negatives in the booking and follow-up models indicate a tendency to underestimate passenger satisfaction.
-- **Prescriptive Model's Superiority**: Demonstrated the highest accuracy among classification models, with a balanced rate of false negatives and positives.
-- **Future Recommendations**: Additional data collection is recommended to enhance model accuracy, particularly for booking and follow-up scenarios.
-The analysis also highlights the importance of assessing passenger demographics to ensure model reliability.

-This project underscores the complex nature of predicting airline customer satisfaction and the potential of classification trees in providing actionable insights.
-Despite expectations around logistic regression, the adaptability of classification trees to the data proved more decisive in accuracy.
-Future analyses could benefit from a broader dataset encompassing a more diverse passenger demographic to further refine and validate the models.

-**Note**: For a detailed exploration of the methodologies and findings, please refer to the R scripts located in the `/scripts/` directory of this repository.
+# Airline Customer Satisfaction Analysis Project Summary

+Welcome to the comprehensive summary of the Airline Customer Satisfaction Analysis Project.
+This project, conducted using R, focuses on unraveling the factors that influence passenger satisfaction in the airline industry, aiming to enhance the overall passenger experience through data-driven insights.

+## Project Scope

+The project encompasses several stages of data analysis, from initial data preparation and exploratory analysis to the application of advanced predictive modeling techniques.
+The core objective is to identify key drivers of customer satisfaction and pinpoint opportunities for service improvement.

+## Analytical Methods Employed

+### Data Preparation

+Utilizing R's robust packages (`tidyr`, `dplyr`, etc.), the project begins with thorough data cleaning and preparation, transforming raw datasets into a structured format suitable for analysis.

+### Predictive Modeling Techniques

+The project leverages a trio of predictive modeling techniques to explore various aspects of customer satisfaction:

+- **Logistic Regression**: Applied to develop models predicting satisfaction based on booking details, post-flight experiences, and in-flight services.
+- **K-Nearest Neighbors (KNN)**: Utilized to model customer satisfaction with different configurations, adjusting for data peculiarities such as "too many ties" by employing the "brute" search algorithm.
+- **Classification Trees**: Employed to identify the most influential variables affecting satisfaction, with models tailored to different stages of the customer journey and service aspects.

+## Key Findings

+- **Influential Factors**: The analysis highlights critical factors impacting satisfaction, including in-flight services, booking convenience, and operational aspects like delays.
+- **Model Performance**:
+  - **KNN** showed remarkable accuracy, particularly in the full model, with specific configurations optimized for different scenarios.
+  - **Classification Trees** provided nuanced insights into variable importance across models, demonstrating notable accuracy.
+  - **Logistic Regression** offered significant predictors across various models, with tailored adjustments enhancing model accuracy.

+### Model Insights

+- **KNN Analysis**: Achieved the highest overall accuracy in the full model, with specific neighbor configurations yielding optimal results for the booking, follow-up, and prescriptive models.
+- **Classification Trees**: Emerged as the most effective method, especially for targeted models like booking and follow-up, by accurately identifying key variables.
+- **Logistic Regression**: Provided a solid foundation for predictive analysis, with all variables showing significance and contributing to a comprehensive understanding of satisfaction drivers.

+## Strategic Implications

+The analysis underscores the complexity of customer satisfaction in the airline industry, suggesting a multifaceted approach to enhancing service quality.
+Classification trees, in particular, stood out for their ability to distill actionable insights from complex datasets.

+## Future Directions

+- **Data Enrichment**: Additional data collection is advocated, especially to refine the booking and follow-up models.
+- **Demographic Analysis**: Further examination of passenger demographics could bolster the reliability and applicability of the predictive models.

+## Conclusion

+This project illustrates the power of combining different analytical methods to dissect and understand airline customer satisfaction.
+The findings not only highlight the critical areas for service enhancement but also pave the way for implementing targeted improvements based on predictive insights.

+**Further Exploration**: For an in-depth review of the methodologies and detailed findings, please refer to the R scripts in the `/scripts/` directory of this repository.